reposense/RepoSense/docs/PublishingGuide.md

 1. Go to [your fork in Travis-CI](https://travis-ci.org/search/publish-RepoSense/), click on **More options** on the right then **Trigger build**
 1. In the pop up, click **Trigger custom build**

+#### Using GitHub Actions

+1. Edit [main.yml](../../../../publish-RepoSense/edit/master/.github/workflows/main.yml) and uncomment the `schedule:` section
+1. You may change the expression after `cron:` to a schedule of your choice; read more about cron syntax [here](https://help.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events-schedule)
+1. Commit your changes

+Alternatively, you can trigger an update by pushing an empty commit to your fork.
+GitHub Actions currently do not support manual triggers.

 ### Specifying which version of RepoSense to use